The Bachelor (American TV series) season 18: Casting

 Casting began during the airing of the seventeenth season of the show.
 Galavis was instantly chosen during the season finale of The Bachelorette.

 Filming and development

 The season travelled to locales including Utah, South Korea, Vietnam, New Zealand, Florida, and Saint Lucia.
 With performances such as 2NE1, Romeo Santos, and Josh Krajcik.

 Contestants

 Unlike previous seasons, there are 27 contestants competing the show, for the first time since Rome.
 Biographical information according to ABC official series site, which gives first names only.
 Plus footnoted additions.

 Future appearances

 The Bachelorette

 Andi Dorfman was chosen as the lead for the tenth season of The Bachelorette.
 She ended the season engaged to Josh Murray.
 They announced their breakup on January 8, 2015.

 Clare Crawley was chosen as the lead for the sixteenth season of The Bachelorette.
 She got engaged to Dale Moss in the fourth episode.
-They broke up in January 2021, but got back together.
-They broke up for good in September 2021.
+They broke up in January 2021.
+They got back together, but broke up for good in September 2021.